PopoviciGeorgeOctavian/nodejs-express-middlewares-demos/README.md

     File: index4.js
     Description: A web server that generates an in-game name based on user input and displays it on form submission.

+Password-Protected Web Page

+    File: index5.js
+    Description: Demonstrates a simple Node.js application using Express to create a password-protected web page.
+The server checks the provided password against a predefined value using the body-parser middleware and           grants access accordingly.

 Tools Used

     Express.js: A web application framework for Node.js.